chizzletaz/BakeAndBinge/Testing.md

 ### Regular users:
 **1. As a regular user, I want to have my own page, so I can manage my own recipes.**
 - When a user registers or logs in, they are redirected to their own profile page.
-- On this page, the user can manage (add, edit or delete) their recipes (see [CRUD](#crud) below).
+- On this page, the user can manage (add, edit or delete) their recipes (see [CRUD](#crud-create-read-update-delete-functionality) below).
-- The user can go to their profile page by clicking the 'Profile' link in the navbar.
+- The user can also go to their profile page by clicking the 'Profile' link in the navbar.
 ![profile image](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/profile-page.png)

  **2. As a regular user, I want to add my own recipes, so I can share them with others on the website.**